Garnet Hertz

 Garnet Hertz (born 1973) is a Canadian artist, designer and academic.
 Hertz is formerly Canada Research Chair in Design and Media Art and is known for his electronic artworks and for his research in the areas of critical making and DIY culture.

 Art and Design Work

 Hertz is known for robotic artworks that are a synthesis of living insects and electronic machinery.
 His Cockroach Controlled Mobile Robot (2007) uses a giant Madagascan cockroach to control a robot that moves through the gallery space.
 In his 2001 work Fly with Implanted Web Server, viewers of a specific URL browsed web pages served from inside a biological organism.

 Several of his works involve the repurposing of obsolete media technologies.
 His work OutRun turned an arcade video game cabinet into a street-driveable vehicle.
-As the vehicle is driven, it converts the a camera view of the real street into an 8-bit video screen view that the driver uses to navigate.
+As the vehicle is driven, it converts the camera view of the real street into an 8-bit video screen view that the driver uses to navigate.